Risk framework

 Different approaches to monitoring are adopted for the different components of each curated product.

 * **Collateral monitoring** covers the assets used as security against KPK's lending markets and the issuers and protocols that stand behind them, including their contracts, governance, oracles, and offchain operating reality.
-KPK tracks governance proposals and contract upgrades that may affect collateral safety, watches for pause events on collateral tokens that could break redemption from the underlying, monitors oracle staleness, compares oracle prices to reference venues to detect anomalies, and watches for ownership-transfer events on the price feeds themselves.
+KPK tracks governance proposals and contract upgrades that may affect collateral safety, and watches for pause events on collateral tokens that could break redemption from the underlying.
+On the oracle side, KPK monitors staleness, compares oracle prices to reference venues to detect anomalies, and watches for ownership-transfer events on the price feeds themselves.
 Issuer- and protocol-level signals are also tracked, including legal-structure changes, multisignature activity, shifts in underlying strategy, and staking performance such as slashing events.
 Liquidity-depth drops on major DEX and CEX venues feed into the same monitoring loop.
 Exploit-detection coverage extends to contracts immediately adjacent to the collateral, such as redemption layers and custodial wrappers.

 * **Protocol monitoring** covers the lending platform and its dependencies as code, including the contracts and governance KPK does not control.
 Governance proposals and timelock changes are scrutinised to catch hostile or rushed upgrades.
 Core contract upgrades, where the protocol exposes them, are tracked.
 Vault-infrastructure governance is also tracked, including multisigs that KPK participates in (e.g. the Gearbox Instance Owner multisig).
 Changes to admin keys or key control structures at the protocol level trigger alerts.
 Exploit-detection coverage extends to governance modules adjacent to the venue.